Maldon & Tiptree F.C.: History

 In September 2009 Maldon Town were taken over by Tiptree United chairman Ed Garty, with both clubs playing at Maldon's ground.
 It was announced in April 2010 that Maldon Town would be rebranded as Maldon & Tiptree Football Club, with Tiptree United withdrawing from the Essex Senior League; a new blue and red striped kit was revealed ahead of the 2010–11 season.
 In 2012–13 they were runners-up in Division One North; in the subsequent play-offs the club defeated Aveley 3–1 in the semi-finals before losing 4–1 on penalties to Thamesmead Town in the final after the match had ended 2–2.
 They were Division One North runners-up again in 2016–17, beating Haringey Borough 5–4 in the play-off semi-finals and then losing 1–0 to Thurrock in the final.
 A third-place finish in the renamed North Division in 2018–19 resulted in another play-off campaign.
 After beating Coggeshall Town 1–0 in the semi-finals, they lost the final 3–0 on penalties to local rivals Heybridge Swifts following a 2–2 draw.

 In 2019–20 Maldon & Tiptree reached the first round proper of the FA Cup for the first time in their history.
 After defeating League Two club Leyton Orient 2–1 in the first round, they lost 1–0 at home to another League Two club, Newport County, in the second.
-The club reached the first round again the following season, losing 1–0 at home to Morecambe.
+The club reached the first round again in 2020–21, losing 1–0 at home to Morecambe.

+Under new ownership from February 2025 (initially involving Barrie Drewitt-Barlow, and later his son Aspen Drewitt-Barlow) they qualified for the first round again in the 2025–26 season, losing 5–1 away to League One team Port Vale.
+The season saw them go on to win the North Division title, earning promotion to the Premier Division under manager Kevin Horlock, appointed for a second time in February 2025.
+He stepped down in May 2026 and in June 2026 was succeeded by Mark Hawkes, formerly manager of Heybridge Swifts and Chelmsford City.
+Also in June 2026, the Jammers Fans Association wrote to the club asking for it be sold to new owners.
+On 9 September 2026, the club was acquired by a new ownership group.